 Rosaria Champagne ButterfieldView Bio

 Rosaria Champagne Butterfield is a former tenured professor of English and women's studies at Syracuse University.
-She became a Christian in 1999, describing her life prior to that as a "train wreck."
+She became a Christian in 1999, describing her conversion as a "train wreck" because of how it radically transformed her life, identity and relationships.
 Her memoir, The Secret Thoughts of an Unlikely Convert, describes that difficult journey.
 Rosaria has taught and ministered at Geneva College and is now a homeschooling mother, a pastor's wife, a part-time author and an occasional public speaker.
 Learn more about Rosaria by visiting her website, www.rosariabutterfield.com.